 As for Joe McGinniss, he wrote on his blog (www.joemcginniss.com) earlier this year: “Andrew Sullivan (British author and columnist), among others, says he thinks The Rogue played a large part in keeping Sarah out of the current race for the Republican nomination.
 Whether or not that’s true, she is out.
 In fact, she is done.
 And I’m done with her.”

 Joe, I’m not so sure.
 If Richard Nixon can make a comeback, and be elected by the American people, so can Sarah Palin.
 But I sincerely hope you’re right!

 On a happier note, after his entertaining Writers’ Festival session with Annabel Crabb yesterday, I got a minute and a half with Joe McGinniss when he signed The Rogue for me.
-We discussed sportswriters in Philadelphia (he used to be one for the long departed Bulletin newspaper), and his book, Heroes, in which he looks for heroes in America and can’t find one, but does come up with a quote from Arthur Miller about writing and why he still labored to create: “It’s agony.
+We discussed sportswriters in Philadelphia (he used to be one for The Inquirer newspaper), and his book, Heroes, in which he looks for heroes in America and can’t find one, but does come up with a quote from Arthur Miller about writing and why he still labored to create: “It’s agony.
 But everyone has agony.
 The difference is that I try to take my agony home and teach it to sing.”
 We agree it’s a great quote.
 And he asked me when I was going back to Philadelphia and how long I was staying.
 “I’ve been here 41 years,” I replied.
 “I guess that means you’re staying.”
 We both laughed.